De Blasio considering NYC lockdown amid coronavirus surge

 He also called on the Trump administration to assume a war-time footing.

-“We need the federal government to take over the supply change right now,” he said.
+“We need the federal government to take over the supply chain right now,” he said.